Bay pipefish

 This species has a conservation status of least concern.
 And can be found in eelgrass beds, coastal wetlands, and open waters.
 They can be found in shallow waters.
 These waters consist of Pacific coast waters from high points of North America to Baja California.
 However, seagrass environments have been experiencing a decline worldwide due to human activities such as habitat fragmentation and natural causes.
-Even as bay pipefish populations are not actively endangered and seagrass is only declining, there is a possibility in the future that declining seagrass populations could negatively impact pipefish populations.
+Though bay pipefish populations are not endangered, the continued decline of seagrass could negatively impact pipefish populations.